tompaana/object-tracking-demo/README.md

 ![Effect workloads based on states](https://raw.githubusercontent.com/tompaana/object-tracking-demo/master/Doc/EffectWorkloadsBasedOnState.png)

 ## Known issues ##

 * Phone build: The app is sometimes really slow or even jams.
 The root cause is the object mapping algorithm, which does not handle certain kind of data well.
   To manage the problem use as low threshold value as possible.
+* The big Windows version lacks some of the features that the phone version has.
 * The app crashes often :(
 * The solution will not compile with Community 2015 RC version of Visual Studio.